CS171/2016-cs171-website/syllabus.md

 ## Course Policies

 ### Attendance Policy
 Lecture and lab attendance is strongly encouraged and is considered in calculating your participation grade.
-There are several required class meetings such as the the midterm, guest lectures, group brainstorming, final presentations, etc.  We will call out the required attendance dates for these and others in the schedule.
+There are several required class meetings such as the the midterm, guest lectures, project discussions, project demos, etc.  We will call out the required attendance dates for these and others in the schedule.
 Please plan accordingly and do not miss these classes.

 **Studio attendance is mandatory.** Sharing your work and discussing designs with others is an important part of your education.
 To receive credit for attendance, you must arrive on time.
 You are allowed two excused absences without penalty; thereafter you will receive zero credit for the missed studio.
 To receive an excused absence you must ask your studio TF in advance and receive an acknowledgment.